-Due to COVID-19 (also known as novel coronavirus), as well as Hurricanes Harvey, Irma, Maria, Florence, Michael, Barry and Dorian, Typhoon Yutu, the California wildfires, the Alaska earthquake, and the Nebraska flooding, the Department of Labor’s Office of Labor-Management Standards (OLMS) issues this advisory regarding the labor union officer election requirements under Title IV and the reporting requirements of Title II of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
-OLMS recognizes that due to the disruption caused by COVID-19, as well as property damage inflicted by the storms and evacuations from the affected areas, it may be difficult or impossible for some unions to conduct timely union officer elections.
+Due to COVID-19 (also known as novel coronavirus) and other natural disasters declared by the Federal Emergency Management Agency (FEMA), the Department of Labor’s Office of Labor-Management Standards (OLMS) issues this advisory regarding the labor union officer election requirements under Title IV and the reporting requirements of Title II of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
+OLMS recognizes that due to the disruption caused by COVID-19, as well as property damage inflicted by storms, floods, other natural disasters, and related evacuations from the affected areas, it may be difficult or impossible for some unions to conduct timely union officer elections.
 Similar difficulties may confront unions, union officers and employees, surety companies, labor relations consultants and employers faced with public disclosure filing requirements.
 OLMS issues this advisory for those unions, union officers and employees, surety companies, employers, or labor relations consultants whose principal office is located in the affected areas or whose reportable activities occurred in those areas.

-Elections: Affected labor unions must make a good faith effort to conduct elections as required under the LMRDA.
+Elections: Affected labor unions must make a good faith effort to conduct officer elections as required under the LMRDA.
 The failure to hold an election is an ongoing violation of the LMRDA.
-OLMS has jurisdiction to file a civil enforcement action concerning a failure to hold a timely election after receipt of a complaint from a union member who has first sought a remedy from his or her union.
-If OLMS, however, receives a complaint regarding a union’s failure to hold an election, and that failure was attributable to COVID-19, natural disasters, or their aftermath, prevent a union from holding a timely election of officers.
+OLMS has jurisdiction to file a civil enforcement action concerning a failure to hold a timely election after receipt of a timely complaint from a union member who has first sought a remedy from his or her union.
+In consideration of the COVID-19 pandemic, natural disasters, and their aftermath, OLMS provides the following guidance.
+The guidance is applicable when the COVID-19 pandemic, natural disasters, or their aftermath, prevent a union from holding a timely election of officers.

 Public Disclosure Reports: Labor unions, labor union officers and employees, surety companies, labor relations consultants, and employers affected by COVID-19 or natural disasters must make a good faith effort to file required public disclosure reports.
 The failure to file a timely and complete report is an ongoing violation of the LMRDA.
 OLMS has jurisdiction to file a civil enforcement action concerning a failure to meet reporting requirements.
 OLMS will not, however, pursue a civil enforcement action with regard to a delinquent or deficient report when these reporting violations are attributable to COVID-19 or other natural disaster.
-Unions, union officers and employees, surety companies, employers, and labor relations consultants wishing to take advantage of this enforcement policy should contact OLMS before the report is due, describe the circumstances necessitating additional time, and provide a date certain by which the report can reasonably be submitted.
+Unions, union officers and employees, surety companies, employers, and labor relations consultants wishing to take advantage of this enforcement policy should contact OLMS at OLMS-Public@dol.gov before the report is due, describe the circumstances necessitating additional time, and provide a date certain by which the report can reasonably be submitted.
 Under these circumstances, OLMS will not lodge a civil enforcement action to obtain the delinquent or deficient report.

-This advisory covers unions, employers, or labor relations consultants affected by COVID-19 or whose principal office is located in any area that has been identified as a Designated Area by the Federal Emergency Management Agency (FEMA) to receive individual or public assistance (FEMA categories A and B).
+This advisory covers unions, employers, or labor relations consultants affected by COVID-19 or whose principal office is otherwise located in any area that has been identified as a Designated Area by FEMA to receive individual or public assistance (FEMA categories A and B).
 To determine whether your county is in a designated area, you may review your state site or FEMA's Disaster Declarations page.

 Last Updated: 03-17-21